potocnikluka/neovim-settings/README.md

 * Toggle terminal with F4.
 * In editor, type :R to asynchronously run the program in the side split.
 Toggle the terminal running the program with Shift + e, if there is no nothing running Shift - e will run the program.
 * Set up compilers and compiling paths to suit your needs in init.vim under TERMINAL AND RUNNING THE PROGRAM.

+* Format current file with ",f".
+* By default formating will only indent the whole file.
+* To use a specific formater, add "'filetype': 'formater'" to g:formaters dictionary in init.vim under FORMATING.

 * Autocompletion for parentheses, press the sign twice to insert a single sign.